irdest/irdest/README.md

 potentially putting them at risk, and slowing down or disrupting any organisation or activist movement.

-irdest aims to solve this issue by creating decentralised circuits between devices directly.
+Irdest aims to solve this issue by creating decentralised circuits between devices directly.
 These direct device-to-device connections can be imperfect and unstable.  irdest's routing approach takes these issues into account by caching undelivered messages, and carrying them